Locating Belleville

 Darian Razdar and Clement Turner / 2018

-This exhibition communicated mixed-methods research to a larger public, engaging them in the sights, sounds, and textures of Belleville
+This exhibition communicated mixed-methods research to a larger public, engaging visitors in the sights, sounds, and textures of Belleville.

 The contents of the gallery included:

-• Video montage installation juxtaposing scenes from Belleville and Parisian monuments (you can watch the video here),
+• Videographic installation of scenes from Belleville and Parisian monuments (video available by clicking here)

-• Print ephemera retrieved from Belleville cafés, restaurants, galleries, libraries, and other community centres, as well as small photographic prints of Belleville streetscapes,
+• Print ephemera retrieved from Belleville cafés, restaurants, galleries, libraries, and community centres

 Mark